-South Korean tech giant Samsung recently launched its flagship Galaxy S22 series and now a new report has claimed that the company CEO recently visited the manufacturing facilities in Vietnam to make sure that there are enough units in the market.
+South Korean tech giant Samsung recently launched its flagship Galaxy S22 series.
+Now, a new report has claimed that the company CEO recently visited the manufacturing facilities in Vietnam to ensure that there are enough units in the market.

 According to The Elec, Samsung has increased Galaxy S22 production by 20 percent.
 A total of 30 million smartphones are now planned to be manufactured, out of which 12 million will be the S22.